omdivyatej/Self-Learning-Agents/README.md

 1. Collecting feedback on LLM outputs
 2. Storing this feedback with embeddings of the original task
-3. Retrieving relevant feedback for similar future tasks
+3. Retrieving relevant feedback for similar future tasks (feedback selection layer: only openai right now)
 4. Enhancing prompts with the feedback to improve results

 All of this happens without any model retraining - just by enhancing prompts with contextual feedback.